Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 **Problem description:**

+>The password for the next level is stored in the file data.txt, which contains base64 encoded data

 **Solution:**
 Like the problem states, the content of data.txt is encrypted in **Base64**.
 We can decode it using the **base64** command with the **-d (decode)** flag: